nigelwhitfield/bpos/README.md

 one - there can only be one discount applied to a sale.

 A press on the printer button should enable Bluetooth.
 Long press to connect to the printer, if it doesn't happen automatically.
-When the printed is connected, the button will turn green.
+When the printer is connected, the button will turn green.

 ## Receipts
-If one instance of an item is added, it will appear as a single line on the receipt If more than one of an item is added, a second line will show the individual item price If a custom field was requested for a product, a line will show the value entered If a discount has been applied to the sale, individual lines will show the discounted price, and the discount percentage and total saving will be shown below the items.
++ If one instance of an item is added, it will appear as a single line on the receipt
++ If more than one of an item is added, a second line will show the individual item price
++ If a custom field was requested for a product, a line will show the value entered
++ If a discount has been applied to the sale, individual lines will show the discounted price, and the discount percentage and total saving will be shown below the items.

 If there are multiple VAT rates for products, the VAT rate will be shown for each product.
 If all products have the same rate, it will be printed once, below all the items.
 VAT information is only printed if a VAT id has been configured.

 A default logo will be printed on receipts.
 This can be updated via a data import (see below).
 A black and white JPG should work fine, around 360 x 80 pixels, 96dpi, but as previously noted, ESC/POS printers are fussy beasts.
+Multiples of 8 pixels seem to keep my printer happy.

 ## Settings
 Tap the cog button to open the settings screen.
 The left hand half contains spaces to enter your business details, which are principally used for receipts.
 VAT amounts will only be calculated if you have entered a VAT id.
 This will create separate 'goods' and 'VAT' lines on the receipt, as well as the total including VAT.

-The order prefer is prefixed to the four digit sale number.
+The order prefix is prefixed to the four digit sale number.
 Two or three letters should be sufficient.

-The currency name should be the three letter code, like EUR, GBP or USD, and will be printed on receipts.
+The currency name should be the standard three letter code, like EUR, GBP or USD, and will be printed on receipts.

 The currency symbol is displayed on screen only.